Livestock Worrying And The Law.

 A report from the National Farmers Union rural insurance company has stated that livestock worrying by dogs has increased to record levels.
 Between 2015 and 2018, livestock worth 3.5 million pounds died as a result of dog attacks.
 Numbers of dog attacks on livestock are growing.
-There is definitely a need for more rigorous legislation to protect farming communities and their livestock.
+There is definitely a need for more rigorous legislation to protect farming communities and their livestock and new, tougher, legislation will come into force in March 2026.
 Holidays4Dogs investigates.

 For small scale farmers, in particular, the impact of livestock worrying is hugely detrimental.
 While insurance may cover some costs of replacing animals, there is potentially an impact on future breeding programmes which can take a number of years to rectify.